King Crin: Motifs

 According to Hans-Jörg Uther, the main feature of tale type ATU 425A is "bribing the false bride for three nights with the husband".
 In fact, when he developed his revision of Aarne-Thompson's system, Uther remarked that an "essential" trait of the tale type ATU 425A was the "wife's quest and gifts" and "nights bought".

 The animal husband

 Polish philologist Mark Lidzbarski noted that the pig prince usually appears in Romance language tales, while the hedgehog as the animal husband occurs in Germanic and Slavic tales.

 Calvino noted that "the folktale about the swine king is one of the most widespread in Italy".
 A similar opinion was given by Letterio di Francia: he concluded that in many Italian variants the prince is either transformed into a serpent or is an enchanted pig.
 Likewise, Swedish scholar Jan-Övjind Swahn stated that the swine as the form of the enchanted husband is "traditional" in Italy.
 In turn, according to Greek folklorist Georgios A. Megas's quantitative analysis, among the many forms of the enchanted husband in Italian variants, he appears as a serpent in 11 tales and as a pig in 10 texts.
+In the same vein, according to Gian Paolo Caprettini's Dizionario della fiaba italiana, in type 425, La ricerca dello sposo scomparso ("The Search for the Lost Husband"), in the Italian variants, the enchanted husband can assume a crab form or a pig form, although the latter is more prevalent.